fdisk Command in Linux: Create Disk Partitions

 In Linux, there are several tools that you can use to create partitions, with fdisk being the most commonly used one.

-fdisk is a menu-driven command-line utility that allows you to create and manipulate partition tables on a hard disk.
+fdisk is a menu-driven command-line utility that allows you to create and manipulate partition tables on a storage device.

 Be aware that fdisk is a dangerous tool and should be used with extreme caution.
 Only root or users with sudo privileges can manipulate the partition tables.